Storage Technologies Overview

 This section describes the new Hyper-V storage virtualization capabilities that are incorporated in Windows Server 2012 R2 and Windows Server 2012.
 These include, shared virtual hard disks, online VHDX resizing, storage migration, storage Quality of Service (QoS), virtual Fibre Channel, SMB, support for virtual hard disks, and the VHDX format.

-Windows Server 2012 R2 enables you to share a virtual hard disk file (VHDX format), which provides shared storage for a virtual machine failover cluster (also known as a guest cluster).
+Share a virtual hard disk file (VHDX format) to provide shared storage for a virtual machine failover cluster (also known as a guest cluster).
 By making shared storage available to virtual machines, you can easily use a virtual machine failover cluster to protect the application services (for example, SQL Server or file server services) that are running inside your virtual machines.There are two deployment options available.
 You can use virtual hard disk sharing with Cluster Shared Volumes or use a Scale-Out File Server.

 For more information, see Virtual Hard Disk Sharing Overview.

-In Windows Server 2012 R2, Hyper-V provides the ability to expand or shrink the size of a virtual hard disk while the virtual machine is still running.
-Storage administrators can avoid costly downtime by performing maintenance operations on running virtual hard disks.
-Prior to Windows Server 2012 R2, if a virtual machine was online or a virtual hard disk was in use, it was not possible to perform maintenance on the virtual hard disk without temporarily shutting down the virtual machine.
+Expand or shrink the size of a virtual hard disk while the virtual machine is still running.
+You can avoid costly downtime by performing maintenance operations on running virtual hard disks.
+You couldn’t do this prior to Windows Server 2012 R2.
+If a virtual machine was online or a virtual hard disk was in use, it wasn’t possible to perform maintenance on the virtual hard disk without temporarily shutting down the virtual machine.
 Because shutting down virtual machines is no longer required, interruption to users accessing those virtual machines is eliminated and maintenance costs are reduced.

 For more information, see Online VHDX Resizing Overview.

-Storage migration in Hyper-V enables you to move virtual machine storage (virtual hard disks) without downtime.
-This enables new servicing scenarios.
+Move virtual machine storage (virtual hard disks) without downtime.
+This feature enables new servicing scenarios.
 For example, you can add more physical disk storage to a non-clustered computer or a Hyper-V cluster, and then move the virtual machines to the new storage while the virtual machines continue to run.You can perform storage migration when the virtual machine is running or when it is turned off.
 Storage migration moves the storage, not the virtual machine state.

 For more information, see Virtual Machine Storage Migration Overview.